and-murray/wharf-spaces/README.md

 - ProductionDebug
 - ProductionRelease

+The above are combinations of `productFlavours` and `buildTypes`.

-These are combination of the `productFlavours`: (_These are for separate Firebase instances, keeping data separate for each backend._)
+`productFlavours`_These are for separate Firebase instances, keeping data separate for each backend._
 - Development
 - Production
   The `google-services.json` files are in separate folders for each flavour: `android/app/src/development/google-services.json` & `android/app/src/production/google-services.json`

-These are combination of the `buildTypes`: (_These are for different types of builds, the release type is optimised and doesn't have any debugging or developer features._)
+`buildTypes` _These are for different types of builds, the release type is optimised and doesn't have any debugging or developer features._
 - Debug
 - Release